jiangsheng/jiangsheng.github.io/docs/blogs/2005/02/stress-control-2.rst

 .. meta::
-   :description: You can’t get rid of stress, but you can manage it
+   :description: You can’t get rid of stress, but you can manage it Stress is not all bad.
+Stress is not only death of important friend or get fired, but also holidays, new job

 Stress Control
 ==============